SpikeyCNS/spikey/CONTRIBUTING.md

 #### **Did you write a patch that fixes a bug?**

-* Whitespace, formatting and documentation fixes are welcome!
+* Formatting and documentation fixes are welcome!

 * Open a [pull request through github](https://github.com/SpikeyCNS/spikey/pulls) with the patch.